Hiswe/minidom/README.md

 ## animations

-use css animation with transitionEnd. (determining which transitionend event could be done with (transitionend-property)[https://www.npmjs.com/package/transitionend-property])
+use css animation with transitionEnd. (determining which transitionend event could be done with [transitionend-property](https://www.npmjs.com/package/transitionend-property)

 # Install

 ```
-npm install hiswe/minidom
+npm install hiswe/minidom -D
 ```

 in your front application